awz3153/3153-BotScript/README.md

 getgenv().BotConfig = {
     DefaultPhrases = {
         {
-            "The Void Cult is the best! /fcyhKYuT!", "/fcyhKYuT on blue to join the Void Cult Cut Haven!", "in order to join the Void Cult server -> /fcyhKYuT", "/fcyhKYuT.
-Do you want to draw blood for Noli?", "The void cult accepts all /fcyhKYuT.
-Praise Noli!", "Noli is the only real true god! /fcyhKYuT", "awz_3k on blue to join our VoidCult community", "Join Void Cult Today! /fcyhKYuT",
+            "The Void Cult is the best! /GsDRVhHjPN!", "/GsDRVhHjPN on blue to join the Void Cult Cut Haven!", "in order to join the Void Cult server -> /GsDRVhHjPN", "/GsDRVhHjPN.
+Do you want to draw blood for Noli?", "The void cult accepts all /GsDRVhHjPN.
+Praise Noli!", "Noli is the only real true god! /GsDRVhHjPN", "awz_3d on blue to join our VoidCult community", "Join Void Cult Today! /GsDRVhHjPN",
             "This is for my Doggy!
-Don't threaten me! /fcyhKYuT", "To join the Void cult you can use this! -> /fcyhKYuT", "Praise Noli! /fcyhKYuT (narz was here)",
+Don't threaten me! /GsDRVhHjPN", "To join the Void cult you can use this! -> /GsDRVhHjPN", "Praise Noli! /GsDRVhHjPN",
             "Noli is the only true and real god.
-Draw Blood for Noli. /fcyhKYuT", }
+Draw Blood for Noli. /GsDRVhHjPN", }
     }
 }